 - Automatic engagement reports display usage rates to measure success

-Traliant Sparks Video Series features a library of topics that is continually updated.
-Here is the current list of episodes available:
+Traliant Sparks Video Series features a library of topics that we add to regularly.

-“Love Happens” – In this episode, Sparks host Chloe discovers a coworker is dating their new boss, which brings up a lot of questions about how the relationship can affect the work dynamic.
+“Love Happens” – Chloe discovers a coworker is dating their new boss, which brings up a lot of questions about how the relationship can affect the work dynamic.
 Chloe wonders what the company dating policy is and decides to review it.

-“A Little Help from a Friend” – In this episode, a coworker confides that he’s dealing with same-sex harassment and doesn’t know what to do.
-Empathizing with his difficult situation, Sparks host Chloe reminds viewers that sometimes all it takes is support from a coworker before an individual feels comfortable reporting sexual harassment.
+“A Little Help from a Friend” – A coworker confides that he’s dealing with same-sex harassment and doesn’t know what to do.
+Empathizing with his difficult situation, Chloe reminds viewers that sometimes all it takes is support from a coworker before an individual feels comfortable reporting sexual harassment.